 Part of the key to this is knowing your audience and planning for them.
 I wouldn't recommend scary surprises for the youngest trick-or-treaters, who might be toddlers or little more than toddlers.
 Keep things light and fun for younger children.
-For older children you can get a little scarier and make the trick-or-treat experience more exciting.
+For older children, you can get a little scarier and make the trick-or-treat experience more exciting.

 Is It Really a Dummy?

 One of the most common methods for surprising trick-or-treaters is what I always think of as "Is it really a dummy?"
 I saw this one done multiple times when I was young in the 1980s and 1990s.
-A person dresses up as a dummy, in a costume that fully covers their body, and sits on a chair by their front door, with the bowl of candy on their lap.
+A person dresses up as a dummy, in a costume that fully covers their body, including their face, and sits on a chair by their front door, with the bowl of candy on their lap.
 Nervous trick-or-treaters suspect that the "dummy" holding the candy is actually a person, but they can't really be sure.
 They approach nervously and reach for the candy, and the person in the costume has a chance to give them a fright by grabbing their hands, growling, or suddenly saying, "Take only one!"
 After a brief scare, the trick-or-treaters are allowed to take candy from the bowl.

 Haunted House Tricks

 If you're having a Halloween party, you might want to dress your house up to look like a haunted house to create the right atmosphere.
 There are a number of general ideas you can use to create the appearance and feeling of a haunted house: